brotatotes/bht-automation/bht gen 1/Romans/Chapter 9/Romans 9 9 bht.md

 # Romans 9:9 Commentary Help Text

 ## BHT:
-This verse speaks of the promise made to Abraham, specifically focusing on the birth of Isaac.
-It highlights the certainty and reliability of God's word, emphasizing that Isaac's conception was a miraculous fulfillment of God's promise.
-The verse also emphasizes that the blessing of a son to Sarah was not a general promise, but a specific appointment by God at that time.
-It emphasizes God's personal involvement in fulfilling the promise, assuring that He Himself will come and bring about the birth of Sarah's son, who will inherit the promised blessing.
+This verse speaks of a divine promise given to Abraham and Sarah.
+It emphasizes the assurance and certainty of God's word, highlighting that Isaac's birth was a result of God's power and timing, not natural circumstances.
+The promise points to Isaac as a symbol of spiritual rebirth, contrasting with Ishmael as a representation of those who are carnal.
+The phrase "the time of life" signifies the present moment, indicating that the promise was fulfilled according to God's appointed time.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "For this word was (one) of promise."
+2. "The children of promise are reckoned for seed."
+3. "The promise was to Sarah."

 ### Albert Barnes:
 1. "This is the promise made to Abraham."
 2. "He shows that it had not reference to Ishmael, but to Isaac."
-3. "I will fulfil the prediction at the very time."
+3. "I will fulfill the prediction at the very time."

+### Marvin Vincent:
+1. "The emphasis is on promise."
+2. "This word is one of promise."
+3. "The reference is to Genesis 18:14, where the Hebrew is when the season is renewed or revives; i.e., next year at this time."

+### John Calvin:
+1. "He adds another divine testimony; and we see, by the application made of it, with what care and skill he explains Scripture."
+2. "The cause being passed over, he first simply states the fact; he will hereafter open the fountain."
+3. "It appears that the Apostle here took this expression, 'at this time,' from Genesis 17:21, while he mainly followed the text in Genesis 18:10."

+Note: The commentary provides additional insights into the context and interpretation of the Bible verse, highlighting the careful explanation of Scripture and the specific references used by the Apostle.

 ### Philip Schaff:
-1. "That 'the children of the promise are reckoned as seed' is proven, for the word, in accordance with which the birth of Isaac took place, this passage now cited, is a word of promise."
+1. "That ‘the children of the promise are reckoned as seed’ is proven, for the word, in accordance with which the birth of Isaac took place, this passage now cited, is a word of promise."
-2. "The Hebrew phrase rendered: 'at this season,' means when the time (shall be) reviving,' i.e., at this season of the next year: so the LXX. substantially."
+2. "The Hebrew phrase rendered: ‘at this season,’ means when the time (shall be) reviving,’ i.e., at this season of the next year: so the LXX. substantially."
-3. "From Genesis 18:14, substituted for a similar clause in Romans 9:10, because of the emphasis it gives (in the original) to the word 'Sarah,' who is the principal person."
+3. "From Genesis 18:14, substituted for a similar clause in Romans 9:10, because of the emphasis it gives (in the original) to the word ‘Sarah,’ who is the principal person."

 ### Archibald T Robertson:
-1. "A word of promise" - This phrase emphasizes the certainty and reliability of God's word.
-It reminds us that when God speaks, He fulfills His promises without fail.
+1. "A word of promise" - This phrase emphasizes the assurance and certainty of the promise being made.
+It conveys the idea that the word spoken by God is reliable and trustworthy.

-2. "This word is one of promise" - This statement highlights the specific nature of the word being spoken.
-It signifies that the word being referred to is not just any ordinary word, but a word filled with divine assurance and commitment.
+2. "This word is one of promise" - By stating that the word is specifically a promise, it highlights the intention and commitment behind God's words.
+It shows that God is making a pledge or guarantee to fulfill what He has spoken.

-3. "Paul combines Genesis 18:10; Genesis 18:14 from the LXX" - This reference to the Old Testament scriptures shows that Paul's message is rooted in the authoritative word of God.
-It demonstrates the continuity and consistency of God's promises throughout history.
+3. "Paul combines Genesis 18:10; Genesis 18:14 from the LXX" - This reference to the Old Testament highlights the continuity and fulfillment of God's promises throughout history.
+It shows that Paul is drawing on the rich heritage of God's faithfulness to His people.

+### John Gill:
+1. "The promise is, at this time will I come, and Sarah shall have a son." - This quote highlights the divine timing of the promise and emphasizes that Isaac's birth was not a result of natural circumstances, but a manifestation of God's grace and power.

+2. "Isaac was a type of those, who are born after the Spirit, and are spiritual men." - This quote explains the symbolic significance of Isaac's birth, representing the spiritual rebirth of God's elect.
+It contrasts Isaac with Ishmael, who represents those who are born after the flesh and are carnal.

+3. "The phrase 'the time of life' signifies the present time, the 'nunc stans'." - This quote provides a deeper understanding of the phrase used in the original text, explaining that it refers to the present moment and the concept of the "nunc stans," the eternal now.
+It clarifies that the promise was fulfilled in the specific time appointed by God.

 ### John Wesley:
-1. "By the power of which Isaac was conceived, and not by the power of nature." - This quote highlights the miraculous nature of Isaac's conception, emphasizing that it was not a result of natural processes but rather a fulfillment of God's promise.
+1. "By the power of which Isaac was conceived, and not by the power of nature."

-2. "Not, Whosoever is born of thee shall be blessed, but, At this time - Which I now appoint." - This quote emphasizes that the blessing of a son to Sarah was not a general promise for all her descendants, but a specific appointment by God at that particular time.
+2. "Not, Whosoever is born of thee shall be blessed, but, At this time - Which I now appoint."

-3. "I will come, and Sarah shall have a son — And he shall inherit the blessing." - This quote reveals God's personal involvement in fulfilling His promise, assuring that He Himself will come and that Sarah will indeed have a son who will inherit the promised blessing.
+3. "I will come, and Sarah shall have a son — And he shall inherit the blessing."

 ## Generation Details